Acly/krita-ai-diffusion/doc/common-issues.md

 If you choose to manage your own ComfyUI installation rather than using the built-in installer, keep in mind that you are responsible for getting it running, installing the plugin's prerequisites as needed, and keeping it up to date.
 ComfyUI is a fast-moving project with a huge number of extensions and potential for customization.
-As a result you may also sometimes encounter problem and conflicts that need to be resolved.
+As a result you may also sometimes encounter problems and conflicts that need to be resolved.

 > [!IMPORTANT]
 > Please understand that we cannot give tech support for individual ComfyUI installations out there.
-> Don't open an Issue here if the problem is not related to the Krita plugin.
+> Don't open an issue here if the problem is not related to the Krita plugin.

 A lot of related issues can be resolved by carefully following the [requirements](comfy-requirements.md) and its troubleshooting section.